PKliska/IBscheduler/README.md

 # IBscheduler
-A simple Qt5 program for creating IB schedules
+A simple Qt5 program for creating school schedules.
+It allows every student to attend different classes (like for example in IB programs) and marks overlaps in the schedule.

 ## Building
 ```shell